earth-system-radiation/pyRTE-RRTMGP/README.md

 If you are using a system other than Linux (x86_64) or want to build the package from source, you need to have a compatible Fortran compiler, a C++ compiler and CMake installed on your system.

-pyRTE-RRTMGP is compatible with POSIX systems and is tested on Linux and macOS using the GNU Fortran compiler (gfortran) and the GNU C++ compiler (g++).
+pyRTE-RRTMGP is compatible with POSIX systems and is tested on Linux and macOS using Python 3.11/3.12, the GNU Fortran compiler (gfortran), and the GNU C++ compiler (g++).
 The package should also work with the Intel Fortran compiler (ifort) but was not tested with it.
 If you use ``conda``, the system packages are installed automatically.
 If you use ``pip``, you need to install those packages yourself (see below).

 The package source code is hosted [on GitHub](https://github.com/earth-system-radiation/pyRTE-RRTMGP).
 The easiest way to install pyRTE-RRTMGP is to use `git`.
 You can install git from [here](https://git-scm.com/downloads).